Kintyre/ksconf/docs/source/cli.md

                             exist, then show the merged file.
       --banner BANNER, -b BANNER
                             A banner or warning comment added to the top of the TARGET file.
-This is pften used to warn Splunk admins from editing an auto-generated file.
+This is often used to warn Splunk admins from editing an auto-generated file.